Breastfeeding Info for Families

 - Can I Give My Baby a Bottle

 - Talk to others who have breastfed.
 Hearing about other's experiences both good/bad can help you prepare for your own breastfeeding journey.

 - Sign up for a breastfeeding class before your 34th week of pregnancy.
 That way, if your baby is born early, you will have had an opportunity to learn about breastfeeding in a class setting.

 - Ask your doctor or midwife to check your breasts around the 32nd to 34th week of pregnancy.
 If you learn that you have flat or inverted nipples, a Lactation Specialist can help you with a variety of techniques to help baby with latching.

 - Go to a Moms Club or LaLeche League meeting where you will see lots of mothers nursing their infants.
 You will have a chance to ask questions and share the experiences of others.
 You will have access there to books, pamphlets, phone help and new friends who will continue to support your plans to breastfeed.
-To find groups closest to you, call 1-800-LA LECHE.
+You can search for LaLeche League groups on the LaLeche League website.

 - Purchase a cotton nursing bra, with easy-to-detach cup fasteners.
 Avoid underwire if you can or look for one with a partial wire, to help prevent milk gland constriction which sometimes leads to plugged ducts.
 Other helpful items are washable nursing pads and Lansinoh nipple ointment.

 - Learn about hand expression of breastmilk.
 This easy-to-learn skill (when utilized as soon as possible after baby is born) can be effective in maximizing and maintaining breast milk supply.
 Learn more about maximizing your breastmilk supply..